realXtend/doc/arch_article/simple2.rst

 make less commitment and thereby accommodate a wider range of kinds of virtual worlds.
 We demonstrated how this generic approach to virtual world architectures can be simple and practical, yet powerful and truly extensible.
-We hope this is taken into consideration in upcoming standardization processes, for example if the IETF VWRAP or IEEE Metaverse standardization efforts choose to address in-world scene functionality.
+We hope this is taken into consideration both in future Opensimulator development and upcoming standardization processes, for example if the IETF VWRAP or IEEE Metaverse standardization efforts choose to address in-world scene functionality.
 We will continue to develop the realXtend platform and applications on top of it.
 Anyone is free to use it for their needs, and motivated developers are invited to participate in the effort which is mainly coordinated on-line.

 References